Larry Brown (basketball): Charlotte Bobcats: 2008–2010

 On April 29, 2008, Brown signed to become the head coach of the Charlotte Bobcats – his ninth NBA coaching job.
 He managed to keep the relatively young team in playoff contention.
 The following season, Brown guided the Bobcats to the franchise's first ever playoff appearance.
 Charlotte was the eighth team he had led to the postseason, an NBA record.

 On December 22, 2010, Brown parted ways with the Bobcats after the team started the 2010–2011 season with a record of 9–19.
 His departure was officially characterized as a resignation, but other sources reported that Brown was fired.
 Assistant coach Jeff Capel II told The Charlotte Observer that the entire coaching staff had been fired.

-He returned to Lawrence, Kansas to coach in an exhibition match on September 24, 2011 for the "Legends of the Phog" event, opposite Ted Owens, in which various Kansas Jayhawks Basketball alumni played an exhibition game during the 2011 NBA lockout.
+He returned to Lawrence, Kansas to coach in an exhibition match on September 24, 2011, for the "Legends of the Phog" event, opposite Ted Owens, in which various Kansas Jayhawks Basketball alumni played an exhibition game during the 2011 NBA lockout.

 Southern Methodist University: 2012–2016

 On April 17, 2012, ESPN reported that Brown was to be named the new head coach of the SMU Mustangs, replacing Matt Doherty, who had been fired from SMU earlier in March.
 Tim Jankovich, the head coach of Illinois State, was hired as the coach-in-waiting.

 After a rebuilding season in 2012–2013 (15–17), Brown brought SMU into the national conversation the following year, as the school made its first appearance in The Associated Press Top 25 rankings since 1985.
 SMU went on to be the overall number one seed in the National Invitational Tournament, losing in the final game of the tournament to Minnesota, and finished the year with a record of 27–10.
-In the following 2014–2015 season, SMU won the American Athletic Conference tournament and secured its first NCAA Tournament appearance since 1993.
+In the 2014–2015 season, SMU won the American Athletic Conference tournament and secured its first NCAA Tournament appearance since 1993.

 On September 29, 2015, Brown was suspended by the NCAA for 30% of the Mustangs' games in the upcoming 2015–2016 season, and the team was banned from 2016 post-season play, placed on probation for three years, and lost nine scholarships over a three-year period.
 The NCAA found that Brown failed to report violations when a former administrative assistant committed academic fraud on behalf of a student-athlete and he initially lied to enforcement staff about his knowledge of the potential violations.

 On July 8, 2016, Brown announced his resignation as head basketball coach.